Alinur Rashimy Jufri: Club career

 In 2017, Alinur was a participant of the Tabuan Muda scheme organised by the National Football Association of Brunei Darussalam, which played league football in the 2017–18 Brunei Super League as Tabuan Muda 'A'.
 In the next season, he signed for Kasuka FC along with Hanif Aiman Adanan, Hanif Farhan Azman and Adi Syukri Salleh.
 He scored four goals in that season, helping Kasuka finish second in the league table.

 On 7 August 2022, Alinur opened the scoring in a 13–0 drubbing of Lun Bawang FC in the first fixture of the 2022 Brunei FA Cup for Kasuka.
 They eventually went all the way to the final of the competition where they were beaten by DPMM FC by two goals to one.

 In what was the opening match for the 2023 Brunei Super League, Alinur scored a late brace against MS PPDB on 3 March with the final score being 4–0.
 His team subsequently won the championship after dominating the league with victories in all 16 games.

 As champions going into the 2024–25 Brunei Super League, Alinur performed consistently and managed to defend the title with his team in the last fixture of the league, a 2–3 win against DPMM II.

+Kasuka were gunning for a third straight BSL title and were on course to claiming it in the last fixture of the season, a title decider against Indera SC who trailed them by two points.
+After conceding twice in the first half, Alinur was brought on at half time and managed to score for Kasuka against the run of play but the team could not find their equalising goal at the end, surrendering the title to their rivals with a 3–2 loss.